We may earn money or products from the companies mentioned in this post.

 While poking around in my craft stash one day, my inner child became inspired!
 Turns out I had all the random bits needed to create felt playsets for my nieces!
 Each playset is basically a miniature world that kids can customize and use for creative play!
 There are lots of cute ideas on Pinterest, but I decided to make a Fairy Playset and a Camping Playset.
 I used the same basic templates for both sets and added custom “accessories” to make each special!
 Here are some of my supplies:

-For the figures in my playset, I used “peg dolls,” simple people shapes cut from wood.
+For the figures in my playset, I searched online for “peg dolls,” simple people shapes cut from wood.
 I left my people unpainted, but you could paint and decorate them too!

 Next, I raided my felt stash for a large piece of green and a small piece of blue.
 The green felt would become the “grass” base of the playset, while the blue would become a water feature.
 I used similar bases for both playsets!